asararatnakar/chaincode_sample/README.md

 ### How to create a channel and join the peer to the channel

-A shellscript **script.sh** is baked inside the cli conatiner, The script will do the below things for you:
+A shellscript **single_channel.sh** is baked inside the cli conatiner, The script will do the below things for you:

 * _Creates a channel_ **myc1** with Anchor Peer as peer0 (a text file with Peer0 IP, HOST and Signed Certificate)